 Exhibit Opening: Bollywood’s Sephardi Starlets and Scriptwriters 20 October at 7 PM: Paul S. and Sylvia Steinberg Great Hall

 Join Kenneth X. Robbins, author of a multi-volume history on the Jews of India, to inaugurate the opening of a new exhibit in the Leon Levy Gallery.
 At a time when superstition precluded Hindu and Muslim women from making films, Jewish actresses achieved stardom and, together with Jewish scriptwriters, built the now world-renowned Bollywood brand.

-Having grown up in the enigmatic community of the Bene Israel in Mumbai, India, Siona Benjamin’s art synthesizes her Jewish roots with the Hindu, Catholic, Muslim, and Zoroastrian iconography of her homeland.
-Join ASF and the Indian Consulate at New York for a screening of a documentary on Siona’s life and work, as well as post-film Q&A with the artist.
+Having grown up in the enigmatic community of Bene Israel in Mumbai, India, Siona Benjamin’s art synthesizes her Jewish roots with the Hindu, Catholic, Muslim, and Zoroastrian iconography of her homeland.
+Join ASF and the Indian Consulate in New York for a screening of a documentary on Siona’s life and work, as well as a post-film Q&A with the artist.

 Jews of Iraq Series

 Babylon figures prominently in Jewish history as the birthplace of Abraham, the place by whose rivers the Jewish refugees of Nebuchadnezzar wept, and home to the academies where the Talmud (Bavli) was incubated.
 In modern times, Iraq boasted a rich Jewish cultural life from the river island of Zakho in Iraqi-Kurdistan to the bustling business centers of Baghdad and Basra.
 Today, six decades after denationalization, few Jews remain but many structures and stories live on.
 Join ASF for a series of programs highlighting the personal experiences of Iraqi Jews.

 28 October at 7 PM: Kovno Room